Sour Cream Drops Recipe

 - 3 to 4 teaspoons hot water

-- 1. In a large bowl, cream shortening and sugar until light and fluffy.
-Beat in the egg, sour cream and vanilla.
-Combine the flour, baking powder, baking soda and salt; add to the creamed mixture and mix well.
+- 1. In a mixing bowl, cream shortening, sugar and egg.
+Add sour cream and vanilla.
+Combine dry ingredients; add to the creamed mixture.
 Chill for at least 1 hour.

 - 2. Drop by tablespoonfuls 2 in. apart onto greased baking sheets.
 Bake at 425° for 7-8 minutes or until lightly browned.
 Remove to wire racks to cool.

-- 3. For frosting, melt butter in a saucepan until golden brown; stir in confectioners' sugar, vanilla and enough water to achieve a spreading consistency.
+- 3. For frosting, melt butter in a small saucepan until golden brown; stir, vanilla and enough water to achieve a spreading consistency.
 Frost cooled cookies.
 Yield: about 2-1/2 dozen.

 2 each: 159 calories, 6g fat (3g saturated fat), 24mg cholesterol, 91mg sodium, 23g carbohydrate (14g sugars, 0 fiber), 2g protein.